gchhablani/emoji-art-generator/README.md

   -font_style FONT_STYLE
                         The font-family to be used while generation.
 Note that with cursive fonts larger sizes are better.
+  -align_char ALIGN_CHAR
+                        Generate the rows with a character in the front to align them properly.
+Useful for sending over messenger apps which strip the initial space.
+Only used in `text` mode.
   --square_crop         Square crop the image in case the image is rectangular.
 Only used when mode is
                         `image`.
 Cropping is done before generation.
   --multiple_lines      Generate the text in multiple lines with each character in a new line.
 Only